Community-Based Learning Project

 - Volunteers work every day in the kitchen preparing the meals and doing deliveries.
 Full time staff give instructions and organize the large operation.

-- Santropol Roulant is very focussed on sustainability.
-They compost their kitchen waste, their building doesn’t waste energy, and they prefer non-polluting modes of transportation.
+- Santropol Roulant is very focused on sustainability.
+They compost their kitchen waste, their building doesn't waste energy, and they prefer non-polluting modes of transportation.
 They also have a bicycle repair workshop to teach members of the community how to fix their bikes.